krisleech/wisper/README.md

 ## Global listeners

-If you become tired of adding the same listeners to _every_ publisher you can add global listeners.
-They receive all published events which they can respond to.
+If you become tired of adding the same listeners to _every_ publisher you can add listeners globally.
+They receive all broadcast events which they can respond to.

-However it means that when looking at the code it will not be obvious that the global listeners are being executed in additional to the regular listeners.
+Global listeners should be used with caution, the execution path becomes less obvious on reading the code and of course you are introducing global state and 'always on' behaviour.
+This may not desirable.

 ```ruby
 Wisper.add_listener(MyListener.new)